MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bringup/frequently-asked-questions.md

 > **A:** Specifically, for Windows 7 it is recommended to use Config \#2.
 You will need to enable the CSM and set default to UEFI boot, falling back to legacy boot only if needed.
 Secure Boot will need to be disabled.
 >
 > Windows 7 is not able to support Config \# 1.
 Windows 7 has a dependency on Int10 support for basic display when the high-res graphics driver is not available (for example, Bugcheck, Sleep transitions, etc.), a dependency satisfied by the CSM.
 You can boot Win7 in UEFI mode if a partial CSM is in place (enabled) providing Int10 support.
 If firmware defaults to UEFI boot mode leaving Int10 CSM enabled, then Win7 will install successfully in UEFI mode.
-Microsoft has also backported TPM 2.0 support to Windows 7 for when it is installed in UEFI mode (see [KB2920188](https://support.microsoft.com/en-us/kb/2920188)).
+Microsoft has also backported TPM 2.0 support to Windows 7 for when it is installed in UEFI mode.
+See this KB article for more information: [KB2920188](https://support.microsoft.com/en-us/kb/2920188).
 >
 > Microsoft recommends you should use Config \# 2; Legacy MBR Boot mode should not be used.